-This summer, TAMS will institute early-research experiences for six members (6) of the incoming class.
-We shall place these students in UNT-based research labs for the 10-week summer session (June 4–Aug.
-10).
+This summer, TAMS will institute early-research experiences for ten members (10) of the “Early Admission Students” of the incoming class.
+We shall place these students in UNT-based research labs for the 10-week summer session (June 3–Aug.
+8).

 Students will devote 40 or more hours a week to research, including weekends, as stipulated by research mentors.
 You will likely interact with other TAMS students, UNT graduate students, and, of course, the professor.
 You will thereby receive a significant head start in (1) adjusting to life at UNT, (2) in learning how to navigate a research lab, (3) and in making contributions to your field of study.

 The experience will also include a weekly dinner with various staff and faculty members to practice the art of conversation, scientific and otherwise.

 If you receive an Early Summer Research placement, you will enroll, Pass/Fail, in Honors 3996.
 That will allow you to have access to UNT facilities (Health Center, library, recreation center, etc.).
 You must also have health insurance—either through a family policy or purchased separately via United Healthcare Student Resources: https://studentaffairs.unt.edu/student-health-and-wellness-center/billing-and-insurance.

 TAMS will award a $4000 scholarship to help students meet these and related expenses.

 The following will be among the rules governing early-research comportment:

 - Students will devote themselves exclusively to the lab and endeavors of their research mentors, and will not seek to work in other labs concurrently.